coordinate/bingapiel/readme.md

 WHATE IS BINGAPIEL FOR
 ==========

-This is a open source elisp library to use bing-api in emacs.
+This is an open source elisp library to use bing-api in emacs.
 Now bingapiel provides support for **bing translate api**.
 It tested in emacs 24.